Estimate Time8 min

-Most skiers know they aren't ready to tackle black-diamond runs on a mountain without developing the necessary skills.
+Most skiers know they aren’t ready to tackle the hardest black diamond runs on a mountain without developing the necessary skills.
 Families faced with hard and often complex conversations around money, wealth, and estate planning benefit from similar wisdom.

-Through time, your family can develop the skills you need to talk about anything.
-You will be ready when it comes time for black-diamond conversations about topics like fairness, entitlement, integrating children's spouses into the family, and the complexities of elder care or wealth transitions.
+Through time, your family can develop the skills to have the harder “black diamond conversations” about topics like fairness, entitlement, integrating children’s spouses into the family, or the complexities of elder care or wealth transitions.

-To get you started with your practice, here's a quick overview of the 10 Skills of Dialogue we teach at the Center for Family Engagement.*
+To help you practice as a family, here’s a quick overview of 10 conversation skills we teach at the Fidelity Center for Family Engagement.

-Tone of voice dictates how people interpret what you are saying, regardless of what you actually say.
-And it is the main way you can communicate to others that it is safe to join you in dialogue.
-I often have family members restate a simple question such as, "Where are you going?" in 4 tones (aggressive, empathetic, suspicious, interested) to hear the different meanings.
-When people have unexpressed feelings that differ from what they are saying, their real sentiments often come through in their tone of voice.
+Tone of voice influences how people interpret what you are saying, regardless of the words you choose.
+It is an important way to communicate that it is safe for others to join you in conversation.
+I often have family members practice by restating a simple question such as “Where are you going?" in 4 tones to hear the different meanings.
+Try saying it with aggression, empathy, suspicion, and interest.
+When there are unexpressed feelings that differ from what is being said, the real sentiments tend to come through in our tone of voice.

 2. Explore with key word questions

-If someone says, "I am really disappointed about this," you can ask, "What are you disappointed about?"
-In response to someone saying, "This is very important to me," try asking, "What's important to you about it?"
-Even if someone says something relatively extreme, such as "That's a ridiculous suggestion," you can explore their thinking by asking, "What's ridiculous about it?"
+If someone says, “I am really disappointed about this,” you can ask, “What are you disappointed about?”
+In response to hearing, “This is very important to me,” try asking, “What's important to you about it?”
+Even if someone says something inconsiderate, such as “That’s a ridiculous suggestion,” you can still explore their thinking by asking, “What’s ridiculous about it from your perspective?”

 3. Be mindful of reactivity

-A check engine light means that something inside a car needs to be investigated.
-If you have an outsized reaction in a family conversation, it's the same type of indicator—something is going on inside you that needs to be explored.
+A "check engine" light means that something inside a car needs to be investigated.
+Our Center calls an outsized reaction in an exchange a “conversational 'check engine' light.”
+It indicates something is going on inside you that needs to be explored.

 4. Choose not to personalize